ESPresense/Floorplan-Creator/Readme.md

 - add esp32 devices inside each room
 - click the "export to yaml" button
 - copy generated code over to ESPresenseIPS app.js file
+- Optional :
+    - after config is copied and AppDaemon restarted
+    - open MQTT configuration panel (⚙) and enter your config
+    - devices will show up on the floorplan in real time
+    - devices will also appear in the list in mqtt config panel
+    - enjoy tweaking everything to make it perfect

 ## Changes
 28-02-2022